 Just read through it, follow the steps, and you should soon have a rough first draft in place.

 However, if you feel you need a little extra guidance, check out our personal statement editing and critique services.
-Our range of packages are designed to improve spelling, grammar and sentence structure; improving the strengths of your statement and removing any weaknesses.
+Our range of packages are designed to improve spelling, grammar and sentence structure, the strengths of your statement and remove any weaknesses.

 OK, let’s start with the basics...